vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 - Replace the placeholders with your WiFi name (SSID), WiFi password, and the device connection string you created at the beginning of this tutorial.
 - Save with `Control-s`

-- In the same project, click on the `command_center_https.c` tab to see that file.
+- In the same project, click on the `command_center_http.c` tab to see that file.
 - Look for the following lines of code:

 ```